 Alliance and Dungeon Gear

-Looking at xivstyle.com at dungeon loot, I’ll be starting by looking at the 24-man raids.
+Looking at dungeon loot, I’ll be starting with the 24-man raids.
 The Fuma Koromo has the perfect aesthetic you would expect for a classic ninja, but I think it’s due to the colour scheme since it’s just the Rainbow Shirt with some extra fabric of a different colour added on top.

 The Yafaemi Cyclas of Scouting is a great sleeveless rogue option which has some pretty worn and tattered fabric if you like the rugged look.
 I really like the Ivalice looks, so the Ivalician Thief’s Jacket is a fun chestpiece to play with.
 It looks pretty soldiery though.
 The Ivalician Mercenary’s Jacket as you might think, makes you look like a mercenary.